 Turquoise Potato Bead Bracelet

 Did you know you can make beads for necklaces and bracelets out of potatoes?
-The result is really quite lovely and truly unique.
+The result is this Turquoise Potato Bead Bracelet and is really quite lovely and truly unique.

 Acrylic sealer spray